 Full restitution of room and board fees will be expected if students bypass the residency requirements.
-Students 25 years of age or older are not eligible to live in on-campus housing without a formal request and special consideration from the director of residence life.
+Students 25 years of age or older are not eligible to live in on-campus housing.

 Married students of traditional age (18-25) are eligible for campus housing provided both spouses are enrolled for a minimum of 9 credit hours.
 The housing and residence fee structure for married students is equivalent to single residential students.
 A meal plan is required and the understanding that all college furnishings remain in their chosen housing location remains in effect.
 Priority campus housing option selection will be given to married students at the start of our housing selection process.

 Commitment to Community

 Residence life at Goshen really stands out thanks — in part — to our Commitment to Community Standards, which enables a strong sense of community and engenders a spirit of hospitality.
 These guidelines for living ask us to respect one another and ourselves through the choices we make, including in behavior exemplified in campus housing facilities and environments.

 Residence Life Resources